 Created by Ronald Tierney (1944 --)

 DIETRICH "DEETS" SHANAHAN is a semi-retired Indianapolis gumshoe within spitting distance of seventy, with a penchant for J.W.
 Dant bourbon, the Chicago Cubs, Delaney's Bar and horticulture.
-He lives in a small house with a rude overgrown mutt named Casey and a cat called Einstein, and spends most of his time growing flowers.
-When we first meet Deets, he's well on his way to lonesome, a career army man (he rose to the rank of sergeant in Army Intelligance) who never really got the hang of civilian life, and is less than shy about expressing his opinions about the world.
+He lives in a small house with a rude overgrown mutt named Casey and a cat called Einstein, and spends most of his time growing flowers drinking and bitching about the state of the world.
+He's well on his way to lonesome, a career army man (he rose to the rank of sergeant in Army Intelligance) who never really got the hang of civilian life, and is less than shy about expressing his opinions about the world.

 He's estranged from his ex-wife (she split over thirty years ago) and his middle-aged son.
 He's supplementing his old age security and Army pension with a few odd detective jobs.
 But there's life in the old dog yet.

 You could tell, right off, from the way Deets handled himself in The Stone Veil, which was a finalist in the St. Martin's Best First Private Eye Novel Contest for 1990, that he wasn't quite ready to go gentle into that good night.
 He may have been an old crank, but he could also be quite the charmer.
 He becomes involved with Maureen, twenty-five years younger, and working in a massage parlour.

 But actually, Maureen is nobody's bimbo, and definitely a big part of what has made the series so enjoyable over the years.
 The interplay between the two -- the gentle chiding, the easy-going comaraderie, the affectionate bickering and the comfortable domesticity of the two makes the books easy to slip into.